AmnahAli/academic-kickstart/content/post/assignment2/index.md

         for column in X.values:
             xi.append(dict_row[column])                            # iterate through each feature
-            result = K_nearest_neighbor_E_D(xi,iris_dev, X, y, k)  # predict each data point with the rest of the dataset predictions.append(result)                                 # add the result to the predictoin list return predictions
+            result = K_nearest_neighbor_E_D(xi,iris_dev, X, y, k)  # predict each data point with the rest of the dataset predictions.append(result)                                 # add the result to the prediction list return predictions